 Eating disorders are fueled by secrecy, lies, and shame.
 For that reason alone, even just the thought of talking about your struggles is extremely daunting.
-Unfortunately, with eating disorders, staying silent can have devastating effects.
+Unfortunately, with eating disorders, staying silent and keeping them a secret can have devastating effects.

 Exhilarated.
 Terrified.
 Relieved.
 Trapped.
 Free.